 We have a team of teaching assistants who support pupils in class, in small groups or on a 1:1 basis.
+They are: Tara Barrack, Elizabeth Box, Ellen Hermann, Alex Drummond, Sonia Watkinson, Katy Taylor, Lyndsey Smith and Angela Reed.

-We work with a wide range of agencies to provide support for pupils with SEN. These include: CYPS, NCC SEND support, educational psychologists, primary mental health, school health, hearing impairment team.
+We work with a wide range of agencies to provide support for pupils with SEND.
+These include: CYPS, NCC

+SEND support, educational psychologists, primary mental health, school health, hearing impairment team.

-5.9 Evaluating the effectiveness of SEN provision
+5.9 Evaluating the effectiveness of SEND provision

-We evaluate the effectiveness of provision for pupils with SEN by:
+We evaluate the effectiveness of provision for pupils with SEND by:

-- Reviewing regularly pupils' individual progress towards their goals - Reviewing the impact of interventions after each half term - Monitoring by the SENCo, curriculum leaders and senior leaders - Holding annual reviews for pupils with EHC plans
+- Reviewing regularly pupils' individual progress towards their goals - Reviewing the impact of interventions after each half term - Monitoring by the SENDCo, curriculum leaders and senior leaders - Holding annual reviews for pupils with EHC plans

-5.10 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN
+5.10 Enabling pupils with SEND to engage in activities available to those in the school who do not have SEND